vmware-tanzu-learning/shipkin-course/units/using-shipkin/epub/index.md

 1.  `buildDirectory` sets the directory where the EPUB file will be generated, which defaults to the `epub` sub-directory of the normal build directory.
-1.  `simplifyContent` is a boolean value that controls the output of footer and sidebar text.
-    This is described further [below](#simplifying-content).

 # EPUB issues and good practices